 Keywords: parallel processing, multi-threading, multi-process

-The Julia is a high-performance, parallel processing enable programming language from the ground up.
-Caesar.jl utilizes features from native Julia which supports at least four styles of multiprocessing: i) separate memory multi-process; ii) shared memory multi-threading; iii) asynchronous shared-memory (forced-atomic) co-routines; and iv) multi-architecture such as JuliaGPU.
+Julia allows high-performance, parallel processing from the ground up.
+Depending on the configuration, Caesar.jl can utilize a combination of four styles of multiprocessing: i) separate memory multi-process; ii) shared memory multi-threading; iii) asynchronous shared-memory (forced-atomic) co-routines; and iv) multi-architecture such as JuliaGPU.
 As of Julia 1.4, the most reliable method of loading all code into all contexts (for multi-processor speedup) is as follows.

 Make sure the environment variable

-JULIA_NUM_THREADS is set as default or per call, anywhere between 1 and 50 and recommended to use 4 as starting point.
+JULIA_NUM_THREADS is set as default or per call and recommended to use 4 as starting point.

 It might also be convenient to warm up some of the Just-In-Time compiling:

 # solve a few graphs etc, to get majority of solve code compiled before running a robot. [warmUpSolverJIT() for i in 1:3];